decal/fjorge/README.md

 `fjorge` is a command-line program for manually crafting and recording forged HTTP(S) queries to be sent to a web server's TCP (HTTP) and TLS (HTTPS) ports.
-It's intended to be like a `netcat` for the Hyper Text Transfer Protocol insofar as it allows as much user control over the protocol data as possible.
-Most HTTP command line tools like `curl` and `wget` can't make simple modifications to requests such as non-standard methods, URI's that don't start with a slash, etc.
+It's intended to be like a `netcat` for both HTTP and TLS insofar as it allows as much user control over the protocl datum as possible.
+Most HTTP command-line tools like `curl` and `wget` can't make simple modifications to requests such as non-standard methods, URI's that don't start with a slash, etc.

 For example: